For Scholars from outside Harvard

 Daniel Jeremy Silver Fellowship

-QR code to application page
+QR code to Silver Fellowship application

 The Fellowship, established in honor of the late Rabbi Dr. Daniel Jeremy Silver, Harvard Class of 1948, of Cleveland, Ohio, by his family and friends, will be awarded to an active member of the clergy who has demonstrated serious intellectual and academic ability, interest and energy in the pursuit of scholarship in Jewish studies.